-Riddles aren’t just for cave-dwelling creatures and Batman villains, they are for anyone who wants to kick their brain out of routine thinking habits.
+Riddles aren’t just for cave-dwelling Gollums and Batman villains!
+Riddles are for anyone who wants to kick their brain out of routine thinking habits.
 And the best riddles are just fun word puzzles that challenge everyone to examine their assumptions while laughing at language itself.
-This obviously requires imagination, which is something you want to cultivate in your kids.
-Not every riddle is easy for kids to solve, but their natural aptitude for divergent thinking and enthusiasm for play primes them for solving brain teasers.
+Naturally, not every riddle is an easy riddle, but most kids have a natural aptitude for divergent thinking and enthusiasm for play.
 Riddles are a fun brain exercise that doesn’t feel like homework.
-So, if you want to engage your kids’ natural problem-solving skills, but you don’t want to throw them into the riddle deep end, here are 32 riddles your kids can probably solve, along with a little laughter, too.
+So, if you want to engage your kids’ natural problem-solving skills, but you don’t want to throw them into the riddle deep end, here are thiry-three of the best riddles — ranging from hard riddles to medium riddles, to easy riddles — that your kids can probably solve, along with a little laughter, too.

 Fox in the Woods

 Riddle: How far can a fox run into the woods?

 Solution: Only halfway, otherwise it would be running out of the woods!

 Riddle: I am an odd number.
 Take away a letter and I become even.
 What number am I?

 Houses Made of…

 Riddle: If a red house is made of red bricks, and a yellow house is made of yellow bricks, what is a greenhouse made of?

 Solution: Glass, all greenhouses are made of glass.